LindenParkesLab/snaplab.github.io/docs/rutgers/index.md

 ---

+# Location

 The SNaP Lab is based at Rutgers University, New Brunswick, NJ.
 This page includes some useful information designed to orient you to life at Rutgers.

-# Lab location

 ## Center for Advanced Human Brain Imaging Research (CAHBIR)